 3 Tips To Make You a Suiting Fabric Expert

 The world of fabrics can be confusing and intimidating if you don’t know your way around.
-That’s why salespeople like it; they can intimidate you into buying something because they’re throwing out terminology that you don’t quite understand and, if you’re like many, are too embarrassed to ask more about.
+That’s why salespeople like it; they can intimidate you into buying something because they’re throwing out terminology that you don’t quite understand and may be too embarrassed to ask about.

 We use three basic metrics to understand a fabric: Super Number, Weight, and Twist.

 Super numbers are usually the first thing you’ll hear about in regards to a suiting fabric and generally notated on the back of the fabric as S100 or Super 100s.

 This number refers to the width of the yarn in microns.
 Since the Industrial Revolution, technology has enabled mills to spin wool to a much finer degree, so much so that microns is the preferred measurement (which is one millionth of a meter).